Graduate Research Funds

 Doctoral Dissertation Research Grant Program

-Eligibility: Doctoral Students whose dissertation proposals have been formally approved by their dissertation committees or formal approval is imminent as indicated in letter of support from the chair of the dissertation committee.
+Eligibility: Doctoral Students in good academic standing whose dissertation proposals have been formally approved by their dissertation committees (please include a copy of the applicant’s Stage 3 form) or formal approval is imminent as indicated in letter of support from the chair of the dissertation committee.
+A UMass Boston doctoral student may receive only one doctoral dissertation grant at the university.

 Applications should be sent as a single .pdf file and sent to firstname.lastname@example.org.

 These grants provide support for dissertation research activities of doctoral students and are made possible from funds recovered from external grants.
-A committee of university faculty drawn from various disciplines and program areas reviews all applications and makes recommendations to the Vice Provost for Research and Strategic Initiatives & Dean of Graduate Studies for the allocation of these grant funds.
-Allocations for grants are based on the significance of the research, the merits of the research design, and the reasonableness of the budget request.
+A committee of University faculty drawn from various disciplines and program areas reviews all applications and makes recommendations to the Vice Provost for Research and Strategic Initiatives & the Associate Vice Provost for Graduate Studies for the allocation of these grant funds.
+Allocations for grants are based on the significance of the research, the merits of the research design, and the trajectory of the PhD student.

 Nature of the Doctoral Dissertation Research Grant Program

-The total allocation for these awards is $30,000 for the Spring 2023 cycle of applications.
-Each student may request up to $5,000 in grant funds.
-Examples of eligible budget items include technical assistance and clerical support beyond that normally available through the student’s department or program, research supplies, travel expenses for data collection, transcription costs, acquisition of specialized datasets, and communications.
+The total allocation for these awards is $30,000 for the Spring 2024 cycle of applications, and it is expected each award will equal to ~$2,000, depending on the number and quality of applications received this cycle.
+Funds can be spent on technical assistance and clerical support beyond that normally available through the student’s department or program, research supplies, travel expenses for data collection, transcription costs, acquisition of specialized datasets, and communications.
 The Doctoral Dissertation Research Grant Program will not fund student’s salaries and research equipment.
 Costs for presenting the research results or accepting awards at regional, national, and international conferences will also not be considered.

 What to Submit